lukegalbraithrussell/USA-Regions/README.md

 # USA-Regions

-A not-so-great attempy at using K-Means clustering to identify the socio-political regions of the USA.
+A not-so-great attempt at using K-Means clustering to identify the socio-political regions of the USA.
+Or, a great attempt at showing how K-means is pretty bad when identifying clusters of different densities